richardlford/build-path-prefix-map-spec/spec.in.rst

 --------

-The environment variable ``BUILD_PATH_PREFIX_MAP`` represents an ordered map that associates path prefixes that exist on the build-time filesystem, with path prefixes that should replace them in the build output.
+The environment variable ``BUILD_PATH_PREFIX_MAP`` represents an ordered map that associates reproducible path prefixes that may appear in the build output, with path prefixes that exist on the build-time filesystem that must not appear in the build output.
 We use the following terms:

 A *producer* is a program that knows how to determine appropriate values for the map, and can pass this information to lower-level build tools.
 For example,